The Problem with Bolt-On Abstraction

 Multisig without special account types: Deploy a validator contract that

-requires M-of-N Dilithium3 signatures.
+requires M-of-N ML-DSA-65 signatures.
 Any account can use it by calling

 setValidationCode.
 No multisig wallet factory needed.